logisim-evolution/logisim-evolution/README.md

 Building cross-platform installers is not supported by Java's `jpackage` facility.
 You may need to install additional developer tools for the platform in order to build the installer.
 See Java's [jpackage documentation](https://docs.oracle.com/en/java/javase/14/jpackage/packaging-overview.html) for more details of tool requirements.

-## Testing logisim-evolution
+## Testing Logisim-evolution

-As logisim-evolution is often updated, the [branch `develop`](https://github.com/reds-heig/logisim-evolution/tree/develop), was created.
+As Logisim-evolution is often updated, the [branch `develop`](https://github.com/reds-heig/logisim-evolution/tree/develop), was created.
 The goal of this branch is to add new features/patches without affecting the stable release on [branch `master`](https://github.com/reds-heig/logisim-evolution/tree/master).
-Users who are willing to test new features should checkout the [branch `develop`](https://github.com/reds-heig/logisim-evolution/tree/develop) and build logisim-evolution from source as described above.
-Feedback from users is really appreciated, as it makes logisim-evolution better.
+Users who are willing to test new features should checkout the [branch `develop`](https://github.com/reds-heig/logisim-evolution/tree/develop) and build Logisim-evolution from source as described above.
+Feedback from users is really appreciated, as it makes Logisim-evolution better.

 **Feel free to use the [Issues tab](https://github.com/reds-heig/logisim-evolution/issues) to report bugs and suggest features!**

-## Contributing to logisim-evolution
+## Contributing to Logisim-evolution

-If you want to contribute to logisim-evolution, this is how to do it:
+If you want to contribute to Logisim-evolution, this is how to do it:

-* Make a local *fork* of logisim-evolution by clicking the *Fork* button.
+* Make a local *fork* of Logisim-evolution by clicking the *Fork* button.
 * Fix the bugs you want to fix on your local fork.
 * Add the features you want to add on your local fork.
 * Add/modify the documentation/language support on your local fork.